-Creating a comprehensive TOD knowledge resource that reiterates the basic arguments for TOD, with a emphasis on detailed design requirements and implementation mechanisms, ensuring road safety for all users.
-Combining policy best practices with planning and design guidance based on safe system approach, and financial case studies, with a focus on low and middle-income countries.

-Creating a set of new tools and checklists to assist city leaders, practitioners, private developers and citizen representatives in understanding the implementation mechanisms, trade-offs and 'pros and cons' of TOD projects.
+- Creating a comprehensive TOD Knowledge Resource that reiterates the basic arguments for TOD, with a stronger emphasis on detailed design requirements and implementation mechanisms. - Combining policy best practices with design and financial case studies, with a focus on low and middle-income countries. - Creating a set of new tools and checklists to assist city leaders, practitioners, private developers and citizen representatives in understanding the implementation mechanisms, trade-offs and 'pros and cons' of TOD projects.

-Based on the lessons learned from TOD experiences in World Bank Client cities and gaps identified in existing TOD resources, key knowledge topics are defined.
-These topics are anticipated to be of particular use to practitioners and leaders from cities with insufficient planning capacities and planning know-how.
-The TOD knowledge resources are largely structured around these knowledge topics, covering the life cycle of TOD projects from inception to implementation:
+Based on the lessons learned from TOD experiences in World Bank Client cities and gaps identified in existing TOD resources, key Knowledge Topics are defined.
+These knowledge topics are anticipated to be of particular use to practitioners and leaders from cities with insufficient planning capacities and planning know-how.
+The TOD Knowledge Resources are largely structured around these knowledge topics, covering the life cycle of TOD projects from inception to implementation: